awinashnarute10/TaskTamer/README.md

 ## Using TaskTamer
 1) Tell TaskTamer your big task in the chat.
 2) Reply `1` when prompted to generate a checklist with checkboxes.
+3) **🍅 Start a Pomodoro session** by clicking the checkbox next to the tomato icon.
-3) Check items off as you complete them.
+4) Check items off as you complete them during your focused work session.

-What you’ll see:
+What you'll see:
 - AI replies render as checkboxes only (no duplicate or messy lines).
+- **🍅 Pomodoro button** appears on every task checklist for focused work sessions.
 - Progress bar updates as you toggle checkboxes.
+- **Auto-stop timer** when you complete all tasks (100% progress).
 - Motivation message appears whenever you reach a new 5% milestone.
-- At 100%, you’ll get a bold, brag-worthy victory line.
+- At 100%, you'll get a bold, brag-worthy victory line.

 Tips:
-- Keep each step tiny (1–5 minutes).
-If it feels heavy, split it.
+- Keep each step tiny (15–30 minutes max).
+Perfect for Pomodoro sessions.
-- Start with a 2-minute “starter” step (e.g., “Open the project”).
+- Start with a 2-minute "starter" step (e.g., "Open the project").
+- **🍅 Use Pomodoro sessions** to maintain focus and prevent burnout.
+- **Customize timer duration** (click the gear icon): 15, 25, 30, 45, or 60 minutes.
 - Use a new chat for a different task to stay focused.
+- **Complete tasks to auto-stop** the Pomodoro timer.

 ## Feature details
+- **🍅 Pomodoro Timer**: Built-in focus timer with customizable durations (15-60 minutes).
+- **Focus Mode**: Prevents chat switching and new chat creation during active sessions.
+- **Smart Auto-Stop**: Timer automatically stops when you complete all tasks (100% progress).
+- **Visual Indicators**: Timer countdown, disabled UI elements, and warning messages during sessions.
+- **Browser Notifications**: Get notified when your Pomodoro session completes.
+- **Persistent Settings**: Timer duration preferences saved in localStorage.
 - Checkbox-only AI output: The app parses lists (bulleted, numbered, or markdown checkboxes) and shows just the steps.
 - Deduplication and sanitization: Duplicate items are removed; labels are cleaned of symbols/HTML.
 - 5% milestone motivation: Messages are fetched at each new 5% progress threshold; responses are cached to avoid spam.